“Damn! you accidentally reset your router and don’t know what should be the next task to perform!”

 When Should a Factory Reset Be Performed on the Modem?

 When you notice your modem is failing to work as before, or in case you’re unable to change a couple of settings, then keep in mind that a factory reset has to be performed on your modem as soon as possible.

 Nevertheless, I suggest performing a basic reboot first, and then you can go for a factory reset.

 What Does the Reset Button Do on a Router?

 A reset button can be found either on the underside or back of your router.

 While accessing it, you should always use a paper clip (straightened out) or something like that.
 When you’re unable to recover the network password or thinking of cleaning up your device, ensure to press the button, and you’re ready to go!

-So, if anybody asks you, “I accidentally reset the router and what to do now,” show them this single post where they will get almost every single solution possible.
-I’ve tried my level best to give you the right information, for which you can solve such problems without taking anyone’s help.
+So, if anybody asks you, “I accidentally reset the router and what to do now,” show them this post where they will get almost every single solution possible.
+I’ve tried my level best to give you the right information.